2024 PGA Tour Americas: Points list

 The points list was titled as the Fortinet Cup and was based on tournament results during the season, calculated using a points-based system.
 The top 10 players on the points list earned status to play on the 2025 Korn Ferry Tour.
-However, when second placed Frederik Kjettrup (1,702 points) joined LIV Golf in December 2024, he became ineligible for the 2025 Korn Ferry Tour, and under Tour rules, removed from the points list.
-All other golfers were moved up, and Stuart Macdonald was awarded status by moving to 10th place on the status list.
+(Note: Frederik Kjettrup (2nd) became ineligible for the 2025 Korn Ferry Tour season, having joined LIV Golf in December 2024.
+Kjettrup was therefore removed from the eligibility ranking; with Stuart Macdonald (11th) taking his place.)